also/lead.js/docs/index.md

 help()
 ```

-### Context Vars
+### Scripting Vars

-A *context var* is simply a variable that is made available in the context scope.
+A *scripting var* is simply a variable that is made available in the scripting scope.

 ## Modules